holoviz/holoviews/doc/Reference_Manual/index.rst

 DataViews package
 _________________

-`An overview of the DataViews package. <dataviews-module.html>`_
+`An overview of the DataViews package. <dataviews.html>`_

 DataViews modules
 -----------------

-`boundingregion`_
- Defines objects to define bounds of arbitrary dimensions.
+`collector`_
+ Defines classes to collect and collate data.
 `dataviews`_
  View classes associated with arbitrary dimensions such as Curves and Annotations.
+`interface`_
+ Defines interfaces to other visualization libraries including Pandas and Seaborn.
 `ipython`_
  Defines the IPython notebook magics and display hooks.
 `ndmapping`_